ocelma/python-recsys/doc/source/evaluation.rst

 ======================

 Decision-based metrics evaluates the top-N recommendations for a user.
-Recommendations comes in a ranked list of items, ordered by decreasing relevance (yet, the decision-based metrics do not take into account the position -or rank- of the item in the result list)
+Uusally recommendations are a ranked list of items, ordered by decreasing relevance.
+Yet, the decision-based metrics do not take into account the position -or rank- of the item in the result list).

 There are four different cases to take into account: